 If you want your donation pages for fundraising to be more successful, then this powerful guide is for you!

-Our fundraising optimization team at NextAfter has spent many years performing hundreds of experiments with donation pages!
+Our fundraising optimization team at NextAfter has spent many years performing hundreds of experiments to create the best nonprofit donation pages!

 So everything you’re about to learn is backed by years of real research, data, and proven to work.